 How do you go from employee to independent contractor or vice versa?

 If you want to transition your contractor to a full-time employee, you need to hire them for an open position.
-Using a service like Square Payroll, you can easily transition your contractor to employee and start withholding taxes and paying employment taxes.
+Using a service like Square Payroll, you can easily transition your contractor to an employee and start withholding taxes and paying employment taxes.

 It’s trickier to turn an employee into a contractor.
-Since workers are assumed to be employees unless proved otherwise, switching someone from a W-2 to a 1099 may trigger some questions from the IRS.
+Since workers are assumed to be employees unless proved otherwise, switching from a W-2 to a 1099 may trigger some questions from the IRS.
 Make sure you talk with your lawyer and accountant before making these changes.